How to Attract Woodpeckers to a Feeder

 If you don’t like the idea of leaving dead trees in your yard, you can consider leaving a few dead logs or build up a brush pile in a designated space in your yard with branches and wood scraps.

-Compared to songbirds, woodpeckers may be a little shy to visit a busy bird bath.
-If you have the means to do so, you can consider providing woodpeckers with a more secluded bird bath option.
+Compared to songbirds, Woodpeckers may be shy to visit a busy bird bath.
+So, you can consider providing Woodpeckers with a more secluded bird bath option.
 It’s helpful to place the bird bath in a low-traffic space in your yard, ideally next to trees and shelter nearby.

 Downy Woodpecker